Rooftop Solar Purchasing Options in Arlington

 - Refer to application forms here for Commercial Permits (for all other applications): Electrical Permit, Building Permit with structural construction documents package.

-Are there any tax exemptions, incentives or rebates available?
+Are there any incentives or rebates available?

 How long does it take to obtain a permit?